BSPCE Eligibility Conditions 2026: Who Can Issue, Who Can Receive (2026)

 BSPCE Eligibility Conditions 2026: Who Can Issue, Who Can Receive

-- Issuer: a société par actions (SA/SAS/SCA); not listed or market cap < €150M; registered < 15 years; subject to IS in France; held directly and continuously by individuals to a minimum threshold.
+- Issuer: a société par actions (SA/SAS/SCA); not listed or market cap below €150M; registered under 15 years; subject to corporate income tax (IS) in France; held directly and continuously by individuals to a minimum threshold.

-- LF 2026 extends the perimeter to sub-subsidiary (sous-filiale) employees/officers.
+- LF 2026 extends the perimeter to sub-subsidiary (sous-filiale) employees and officers.

-- Conditions are cumulative and several are continuous — eligibility can be lost after a round/age/listing/restructure.
+- The conditions are cumulative and several are continuous — eligibility can be lost after a funding round, an age threshold, a listing, or a restructure.

 The issuer conditions